Site icon Circuit Ideas for You

 Removing diodes D1 and D2 transforms A1 into an amplifier.

-A1 is DC bias is established through R4 and C5 a technique allowing A2 to cap the DC level at its input limiting amplification to a maximum of 100 times.
+R4 and C5 combine to generate A1s DC bias which enables A2 to cap the DC level at its input and limit amplification to a maximum of 100 times.

 The offset bias remains relatively constant.

-The amplified signal is directed to regulator diodes D1 and D2 through transistors T1 and T2 with trimmer P1 regulating this sampled signal.
+Through transistors T1 and T2 the amplified signal is sent to regulator diodes D1 and D2 with trimmer P1 controlling this sampled signal.

 Increased signal strength leads to higher current flow through the diodes.

-These regulator diodes exhibit a non linear curve with decreasing resistance as current increases.
+These regulator diodes show a non linear curve with decreasing resistance as current increases.

-The input signal is more or less grounded through the diodes functioning as an attenuator that intensifies as the current through the diodes rises.
+As the current flowing through the diodes increases the input signal is more or less grounded through the diodes which act as an attenuator.

 Formula:

-In a circuit like this, the precise formula for AGC gain control is as follows:
+The particular formula for AGC gain control in a circuit is as follows:

 Output Voltage = G * (Input Voltage)